Safer Sleep - Latest News

 Ofsted has also stated that they will plan a Vodcast with Foundation Years before the changes are introduced into the EYFS in September 2026.

-If you have any questions, please contact the Dept for Education - your feedback will be used to inform future information sharing.
+If you have any questions, please contact the Department for Education - your feedback will be used to inform future information sharing.

 Don’t have an account?
 Register free today